 We maximise the effectiveness of people’s care and treatment by assessing and reviewing their health, care, wellbeing and communication needs with them.

 I have care and support that is coordinated, and everyone works well together and with me.

 I have care and support that enables me to live as I want to, seeing me as a unique person with skills, strengths and goals.

 Personalisation is a way of thinking about health and care services that puts people at the centre of their care and support by ensuring they understand their needs, choose their support and have control over their lives.
 It also means people have the support they need to live independently and actively in their local communities.

 Personalisation has a wide agenda, encompassing a number of different areas, some of which have been incorporated into the Care Act 2014.
 This includes information and advice; prevention and early intervention; community capacity building; improved use of universal services, personalising the formal support people need and providing person centred care.

-Personalisation is an approach that was first adopted by adult social care services, culminating in Putting People First (Department of Health, 2007).
-It has since been developed further by the Think Local, Act Personal (TLAP) partnership and now incorporates other sectors including the voluntary and community sectors, people with care and support needs, carers and family, and the NHS as part of the Integrated Personal Commissioning (IPC) programme which brings together health and social care funding around individuals, enabling them to direct how it is used.
+Personalisation is an approach that was first adopted by adult social care services.
+It has been developed further by the Think Local, Act Personal (TLAP) partnership and incorporates other sectors including the voluntary and community sectors, people with care and support needs, carers and family members, and the NHS as part of the Integrated Personal Commissioning (IPC) programme which brings together health and social care funding around individuals, enabling them to direct how it is used.

-Personalisation is often associated with direct payments (see Direct Payments) and personal budgets (see Personal Budgets).
+Personalisation is often associated with direct payments (see Direct Payments chapter) and personal budgets (see Personal Budgets chapter).
 These resources enable adults to choose the services they receive, rather than the previous approach of people having to adapt to available services.

 It also includes the provision of improved information and advice on care and support for adults and carers, investment in services to prevent, reduce or delay people’s need for care and support and the promotion of independence and self-reliance among individuals, carers and communities.